In The Desert

 This part is easy if you can pick out places 1/3 of the way in from edge of the photo to get the correct amount of overlap necessary for a good pano.
 In the diagram below you'll see what we mean.

 As you move the camera from left to right you need to pick places for the overlap, as shown above.
 This does not have to be exactly 30% but should be at least 25% for the overlap.
 Also, shooting this should be done quickly.
 This will make it easier for the software to make adjustments for movement in the clouds, or with people or vehicles that may be in your panorama.

 For years we bought our Panorama software and it worked fairly well.
 It always left us with places in the pano that we had to go into and touch up.
 Sometimes we couldn't get an acceptable result or it was just too much work to get a finished product.

 Larry Schaibley works a lot with all of Windows features and options being a Windows beta tester.
 Windows Live Photo Gallery is one of his favorite features.
 Using the Panorama software is easy and accurate with professional results.
 In this video Larry shows us just how easy this is.

 Panorama Software, Video

-If you already have Windows 7 and have the Live Photo Gallery then you can download the 5 (five) images for the above panorama and give it a try yourself.
-Download them HERE by "right clicking" on each image and then click "save as" to put them into a folder on your computer.
+If you have Photo Gallery then you can download the 5 (five) images for the above panorama and give it a try yourself.
+Download them HERE - once on this page just "right click" on each image and then click "save as" to put them into a folder on your computer.
 Then follow the steps shown in the above video.